+(1) Except with the leave of the Court, no judgment in default of an acknowledgment of service or of pleading shall be entered against the Crown in civil proceedings against the

+Crown.

-- (1) Except with the leave of the Court, no judgment in default of an acknowledgment of service or of pleading shall be entered against the Crown in civil proceedings against the Crown. - (2) Except with the leave of the Court a party may not enter default judgment against the Crown in third party proceedings. - (3) An application for leave under this rule may be made by interlocutory application and the same must be served not less than seven days before the return day.
+(2) Except with the leave of the Court a party may not enter default judgment against the the same must be served not less than seven days before the return day.